xpectro93/Dumblr/README.md

 # Dumblr
 Tumblr Clone aimed to replicate some features of tumblr.

-#Features
+# Features
--user can make, edit, delete a post.
+- User can make, edit, delete a post.
--user can follow another user.
+- User can follow another user.
--User can like/unlike another users post.
+- User can like/unlike another users post.

-#Technologiest
+# Technologiest
--React
+- React
--Redux
+- Redux
--JavaScript
+- JavaScript
--PostgresQL
+- PostgresQL
--Express
+- Express
--Becrypt
+- Becrypt
--Passport.
+- Passport.